 Give managers access to their team’s results and drivers

-Presenting organization-wide results is important.
-But in order to impact change at the local level, you need to empower your managers to drive engagement.
+Presenting organization-wide results is essential.
+But to impact change at the local level, you need to empower your managers to drive engagement.
 Equip your people leaders to review, analyze, and discuss results within their teams.
 Coach them to follow up with employees and continue the feedback loop with their teams.

 Shift your performance management strategy